accessor-io/evmgateway/evm-verifier/README.md

    - **`_getSharedNibbleLength`**: Internal utility function that determines the number of nibbles shared between two nibble arrays.

 #### Considerations:

 1. **Security and Correctness**: The library must accurately follow the Merkle-Patricia trie specifications for Ethereum.
 Incorrect implementation can lead to invalid proof verification.
 2. **Efficiency**: The functions should be optimized for gas efficiency since trie operations can be computationally intensive.
 3. **Integration**: Contracts using this library should carefully handle the input and output of these functions, ensuring they align with the broader contract logic.
 4. **Upgradability and Maintenance**: Since this is a crucial library for verifying trie proofs, maintaining its accuracy with Ethereum's evolving specifications is vital.

-#### Conclusion:

-The `MerkleTrie` library provides essential functionality for verifying inclusion proofs within Ethereum's Merkle-Patricia trie.
-Its accurate and efficient implementation is crucial for contracts that rely on proof verification for their operations.
-Given its foundational role in interacting with Ethereum's state, it requires careful and meticulous development and testing.

 ---